Jergar92/Game_Engine/README.md

 	* Mouse Right Click Active :
 		* Delete Component : ==> Delete selected component (You can't delete a Component Mesh if the Game Object have a Component MeshRenderer)
 Inspector Resources:
+You can see the load Count
+You can save the Resource options, if the Resource is loaded in memory the resource is unload and load from memory with the new import settings
+Right now the only Resource with import options is the Resource Texture

 ##GameObject
 This Engine implement GameObject (Unity like), GameObject contains